pjmanning/pjmanning-nuxt3/content/posts/covid-failure.md

 ---

 Please help keep me accountable ;) and I'll help keep you accountable too.
-Give me a shout on twitter and what you're working on [@pj_manning](https://twitter.com/pj_manning)
+Give me a shout on X and what you're working on [@pj_manning](https://x.com/pj_manning)